MATHS 2100 - Real Analysis II

 North Terrace Campus - Semester 2 - 2021

 General Course Information

-Course Code MATHS 2100 Course Real Analysis II Coordinating Unit School of Mathematical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites MATHS 1012 Course Description Much of mathematics relies on our ability to be able to solve equations, if not in explicit exact forms, then at least in being able to establish the existence of solutions.
+Course Code MATHS 2100 Course Real Analysis II Coordinating Unit Mathematical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites MATHS 1012 Course Description Much of mathematics relies on our ability to be able to solve equations, if not in explicit exact forms, then at least in being able to establish the existence of solutions.
 To do this requires a knowledge of so-called "analysis", which in many respects is just Calculus in very general settings.
 The foundations for this work are commenced in Real Analysis, a course that develops this basic material in a systematic and rigorous manner in the context of real-valued functions of a real variable.
 Topics covered are: Basic set theory.
 The real numbers and their basic properties.
 Sequences: convergence, subsequences, Cauchy sequences.
 Open, closed, and compact sets of real numbers.
 Continuous functions and uniform continuity.
 The Riemann integral.
 Differentiation and Mean Value theorems.
 The Fundamental Theorem of Calculus.
 Series.
 Power series and Taylor series.
 Convergence of sequences and series of functions.

 Course Coordinator: Dr Raymond Vozzo

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes

 On successful completion of this course, students will be able to: